-Curry powder is soaked in oil and pan-fried to bring out its flavor in this classic Jamaican goat curry.
-A mixture of onions, garlic, peppers, and spices flavor the chunks of goat as they cook and becomes tender.
-The final product is an aromatic and delicious mixture of potatoes and fall-apart goat meat.
+You can't get more classic than Jamaican goat curry.
+Curry powder is soaked in oil and pan-fried to bring out its flavor.
+A mixture of onions, garlic, peppers, and spices flavor the chunks of goat as they cook and become tender.
+The final product is an aromatic and delicious mixture of pull-apart goat meat and potatoes.

 - 1/4 cup vegetable oil

 - 3 pounds bone-in goat meat for stew (about 2-inch chunks)

 - 2 medium onions, chopped medium (about 2 cups)